roxburd/bloodriders/README.md

 The app gives you reminders to send your ready-for-duty message, automates your control messages and allows you to send your exact location to the controller.

-The roadmap looks like this:
+It also offers a tracker, the use of which is optional - if you use the tracker it will send your precise location to the controller if you are unexpectedly stationary and fail to respond to alerts.

-- auto-tracking, sending location if you stop moving.
+The future roadmap looks like this:
 - support for other regions (different message formats, etc.)

 Many thanks to our users and testers.
 Don't be shy - say Hi and give us your suggestions for future features.